tecdrop/LoneColor-Android/README.md

 As a zero interface app (without any texts, buttons or settings), LoneColor gives you feedback using the...
 Clipboard.
 Just go and paste anywhere to get the color code of the random wallpaper, or any (unlikely) error messages.

+LoneColor also has a zero interface [version](https://github.com/appgramming/LoneColor-Windows) for Windows PCs and laptops.

 ## Download

 <a href='https://play.google.com/store/apps/details?id=com.appgramming.lonecolor&utm_source=global_co&utm_medium=prtnr&utm_content=Mar2515&utm_campaign=PartBadge&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="240"/></a>